Search by name, year or event

 1327 - Edward III accedes to the throne after his father, Edward II, is formally deposed.

-1332 - Parliament is divided into two houses —Lords and Commons — for the very first time.
+1332 - Parliament is divided into two houses, Lords and Commons.
+English becomes the court language replacing Norman French.

 1333 - Defeat of Scottish army at Halidon Hill.